There are many great things to do in Madrid.

 Inside, you will find an paintings’s gallery with the works by Goya, Caravaggio and Velázquez; the only string quartet of Stradivarius instruments in the world; as well as Royal Armoury which displays weapons used by Charles V in the 16th Century.

 To make the most of your time at the Royal Palace, you may want to consider a guided tour.
-These are the best options:
+You can book it here or here.

 Visit the Catedral de Almudena